Washington University School of Law

 The Washington University School of Law (WashU Law) is the law school of Washington University in St. Louis, a private research university in St. Louis, Missouri.
 Founded in 1867, it is the oldest continuously operating law school west of the Mississippi River.

-WashU Law offers JD, LLM, MLS, and JSD degrees, along with a range of dual-degree programs in conjunction with other schools at the university.
-Currently, the school graduates around 230 to 250 JD students each year.
+The school offers JD, LLM, MLS, and JSD degrees, along with a range of dual-degree programs in conjunction with other schools at the university, and graduates around 230 to 250 JD students each year.

 History

 Founded in 1867, WashU Law is the oldest continuously operating law school west of the Mississippi River (the oldest, Saint Louis University School of Law, operated briefly from 1843-1847 and was reestablished in 1908).

 Washington University's law school (originally known as The St. Louis Law School) was the first undergraduate division of the University to admit women and is believed to be among the first U.S. law schools to do so.
 In 1869, Lemma Barkeloo and Phoebe Couzins enrolled.
 Barkeloo passed the Missouri bar exam in her first year and did not complete the program, while Couzins earned her LL.B. in 1871, becoming one of the first women in the country to do so.
 The consistent admission of women did not take place until 17 years later.

 The law school was originally located in downtown St. Louis and then relocated in 1904 to the Danforth Campus of Washington University in St. Louis.

 In January 1997, the Washington University School of Law moved into Anheuser-Busch Hall.
 Anheuser-Busch Hall architecturally mirrors the classic style of the Washington University Danforth Campus.